-- (a) undertake a risk-based assessment of every customer; and - (b) assign the customer a risk rating proportionate to the customer's money laundering risks.
+- (a) undertake a risk-based assessment of every customer; - (b) assign the customer a risk rating proportionate to the customer's money laundering risks; and - (c) create customer risk profile based on the CRA procedure.

 5.1.2.
 Timing of the customer risk assessment